On the Theoretical Guarantees for Parameter Estimation of Gaussian Random Field Models: A Sparse Precision Matrix Approach: Introduction

-\spacingset{1.3} Gaussian Random Field (GRF) models\footnote{A GRF is also called a Gaussian Process (GP) model or simply a Gaussian Field (GF).} are widely used in several fields, e.g., Machine Learning, Geostatistics, Computer Experiments (metamodeling) and Industrial Metrology.
+Gaussian Random Field (GRF) models, also known as Gaussian Process (GP) models, are widely used in several fields, e.g., Machine Learning, Geostatistics, Computer Experiments (metamodeling) and Industrial Metrology.
 Traditional methods for fitting a GRF model to given sample data rely on computing the maximum likelihood estimate (MLE) of the parameters of an assumed spatial covariance function belonging to a known parametric family.
 As it is well-known in Spatial Statistics~\citep{WarnesRipley1987}, the log-likelihood function for the covariance parameters of a GRF is \emph{non-concave}, which leads to numerical difficulties in solving the optimization problem for MLE, yielding suboptimal estimates that do not possess the desirable properties of MLE.
-Furthermore, MLE optimization routines require $O(n^3)$ operations per iteration due to matrix inversions ($n$ is the number of distinct data locations), which renders them inefficient on large data sets -- \cite{BanerjeeEtal2008} called it the ``Big $n$ problem".
+Even though parametric GRF covariance matrices for \emph{isotropic} processes require estimation of a small number of parameters, finding the MLEs is challenging due to nonconvexity of the negative loglikelihood function.
+Furthermore, each evaluation of the negative loglikelihood function requires $O(n^3)$ operations due to covariance matrix inversions (where $n$ is the number of distinct data locations).
+Since $n$ is typically large in GRF modeling, the computational issues due to large $n$ is called the ``big $n$ problem"~\citep{BanerjeeEtal2008}.
+The problem is much more significant for \emph{anisotropic} processes where the number of parameters scales with the dimension.